 The Swedish Chemicals Agency participates in several different types of international collaborations concerning chemicals control and legislation on making available and use of chemicals.

 Chemicals are in many ways contributing to a better standard of living, but when they are used in the wrong way they can give serious negative effects on human health and the environment.
 The global trade with chemicals and articles results in significant spread of chemicals during production, use and disposal as waste.
 Chemicals are further dispersed across national boundaries with air and water.

 Over the last decades the chemicals production has shifted, and the majority of the production is now taking place outside the European Union.
 It is therefore important to work with chemicals issues both on a regional and global level.

-Work concerning common legislation within EU
+Work concerning common legislation within the EU

-To work with chemical issues within EU is a central task for the Swedish Chemicals Agency, since the chemicals control in Sweden to a large extent is regulated by common EU legislation.
-The Swedish Chemicals Agency is taking part in the related work within EU, and is cooperating with the other member states, the EU Commission and relevant EU authorities (such as European Chemicals Agency, ECHA, and the European Food Safety Authority, EFSA).
+To work with chemical issues within the EU is a central task for the Swedish Chemicals Agency, since the chemicals control in Sweden to a large extent is regulated by common EU legislation.
+The Swedish Chemicals Agency is taking part in the related work within the EU, and is cooperating with the other member states, the EU Commission and relevant EU authorities (such as European Chemicals Agency, ECHA, and the European Food Safety Authority, EFSA).

 The European Commission, ECHA and EFSA give interested parties the opportunity to comment on new proposals through the so-called consultation procedure.

 Sweden is a party to many international conventions and agreements.
 The Swedish Chemicals Agency gives support to the Swedish Government and participates in the work with e.g. the Rotterdam Convention, the Stockholm Convention and the Minamata Convention.
 Another important agreement is the global chemicals strategy, SAICM (Strategic Approach to International Chemicals Management).